Two Ways to Clarify and Try Mindfulness and Meditation

 “May you be safe, May you be happy, May you be healthy and May you live with ease.”

 By repeating and staying focused on these thoughts—you start to have these feelings yourself— A simple mediation is a surprising alternative to worry and stress.

-Listen in to hear authors, Dr. Elisha Goldstein on Psych Up Live
+Mindfulness is an important component of Self-Compassion – Listen in to Dr. Kristin Neff on Psych Up Live